-Nicole Noia, 27 years-old filmmaker and photographer from Porto, Portugal, based in Antwerp, Belgium.
+Nicole Noia, 28 years-old filmmaker and photographer from Porto, Portugal, based in Antwerp, Belgium.
 What does this say about me?
 Absolutely nothing.
 So I’m going to tell a little bit more about myself, so you can understand where my work comes from.

 With a degree in Communication Sciences from the University of Porto and a specialisation on Multimedia, I started my career at Canal180.
 For almost 6 years (2018-2023), I filmed, edited, photographed, writed and produced contents for their digital platforms.
 My passion for the archives motivated me to study for a masters in Documentary Cinema, which I finished in 2022 at ESMAD.
 My thesis, “Documentary cinema born from Memory and its relationship with death: Directing I fear the end of things,” reflects my deep interest in the narrative and visual power of memory.

-My first short-film Mulher da minha gente (Women of my people) was exhibited at IndieLisboa and Curtas Vila do Conde film festivals.
+My first short-film Mulher da minha gente (Women of my people) was screened at IndieLisboa and Curtas Vila do Conde film festivals.
 Tenho medo do fim das coisas (I fear the end of things), my second short-film second short film and the final project of my Master’s Degree in Documentary Cinema, premiered at Porto/Post/Doc in 2023 and was also part of Porto Femme’s 2024 competition.

 CONTACT